elastic/kibana/src/cli/profiling/README.md

 - `calculateDepthRecursive()` - 187ms cumulative - memo-ize?
   https://github.com/elastic/kibana/blob/51f6eeccefca5b927f96727be39181e0c4119275/packages/core/status/core-status-server-internal/src/plugins_status.ts#L243-L250
   This is called 312 times, 273 times with a previous invoked plugin.
+After memo-ization, it disappears from the profile, but it's caller `getOrderedPluginNames()` is in the profile as under 1ms.

 - `DFS()` from npm prismjs - 400ms cumulative - looks like it's some kind of initialization of language parsers or such (prism is a code formatting